The Symbiotic Flow Weaver

 AI real-time orchestration

-An onboard model reads thousands of sensor channels and continuously tunes field strength, seeding, and harvesting thousands of times per second to hold the shield in its optimal state.
+An onboard model with quantum-inspired optimization reads thousands of sensor channels and continuously tunes field strength, seeding, and harvesting thousands of times per second — shaping the standing plasma waves that hold the shield in its optimal state.

 How it works, phase by phase